Whiskey History: A Timeline of Whiskey

 Knowledge of distillation spread to Europe along with the traveling Moors of the early first millennia.
 The process is picked up by those in the Christian religion, using it to produce ingredients for various ceremonies, and also medicines for colic, palsy and smallpox.

-Distillation makes the migration from mainland Europe into Scotland and Ireland via traveling monks.
+The origin of whiskey began over 1000 year ago when distillation made the migration from mainland Europe into Scotland and Ireland via traveling monks.
 The Scottish and Irish monasteries, lacking the vineyards and grapes of the continent, turn to fermenting grain mash, resulting in the first distillations of modern whisky.

 Around this time, the earliest records of alcohol distillation appear in Italy, with it being distilled from wine.
 The technique was recounted by Ramon Llull (1232 – 1315).